-Three guiding principles were identified to facilitate the development of the state plan.
-The principles cut across all five goals and related objectives, and are intended to support implementation and evaluation of Vermont's tobacco prevention and control efforts:
+Three guiding principles were identified to facilitate the development of the State Plan.
+The guiding principles cut across all five goals and related objectives, and are intended to support implementation and evaluation of Vermont's tobacco prevention and control efforts.

-- Make data-informed decisions. - Use evidence-based interventions and strategies in addition to promising practices. - Reduce tobacco-related disparities and achieve health equity.
+- Make data-informed decisions. - Use evidence-based interventions and strategies in addition to promising practice. - Address tobacco-related disparities and achieve health equity.